Splitting the Assets: Property Division & Settlement

 Negotiating a fair property settlement following divorce or de facto relationship breakdown can be very complex.
-Our family lawyers have specialist expertise in this area and are skilled in helping you safeguard your interests.
+Our property settlement lawyers have specialist expertise in this area and are skilled in helping you safeguard your interests.

 Where possible, we seek to negotiate a satisfactory property settlement without the expense and complication of litigation.
-If litigation is unavoidable – or if it is the best option to help you secure a favourable outcome – our divorce team is highly skilled in representing your interests and conducting your case.
+If going to court is unavoidable – or if it is the best option to help you secure a favourable outcome – our team of experienced family lawyers are highly skilled in representing your interests and conducting your case at court.

-Other assets that are considered in a divorce property settlement can include property (your home and any investment properties), superannuation, investments, shares, motor vehicles, incomes and life insurance policies to name a few.
+Assets that are considered in a divorce property settlement include property (your home and any investment properties), business interests, superannuation, investments, shares, motor vehicles, incomes and life insurance policies to name a few.

 The courts consider a range of factors when determining the division of assets in a property settlement.
-These include the financial contribution made by either party before and during the marriage or de facto relationship, non-financial contributions such as care of dependents, the future needs of dependents and the availability of new sources of financial support (such as assistance from parents or a new partner).
+These include the financial contribution made by either party before and during the marriage or de facto relationship, non-financial contributions such as homemaking and care of dependents, the future needs of spouses and the availability of new sources of financial support (such as assistance from parents or a new partner).

-We can also draw on our in-house expertise in the area of property law and estate planning in helping to steer a satisfactory long-term outcome for our clients.
+We draw on our in-house expertise in the area of property law and estate planning in helping to steer a satisfactory long-term outcome for our clients.